User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Introduction

 A number of other models have been studied in the literature that incorporate some form of user response. \citet{AtheyE11} and \citet{LindenMC11} consider a single-stage position auction where a user has some budget and clicking on an advertisement incurs some search cost and consumes a portion of this budget.
 Some relevant literature, including \citet{AbramsS07, SchroedlKNNR10, ThompsonL13, LahaieP07, BachrachC14} incorporate the user's externality in determining ad \emph{placement}.
 While these papers focus on some form of user response for a single query, our model is focused on understanding user response \emph{across} queries.
 Another point of view of this paper is that we use an MDP to capture the effect of future user response created by showing an ad in the current round, and incorporate that into the auction design.

 In another set of related works, \citet{Li13, Stourm17} use ``shadow costs" or ``hidden costs" to capture the effect of negative user experiences on the ad platform's future revenue.
-They design good auctions to maximize long-term revenue assuming these costs are given.
-In this paper, we use an MDP model to provide micro-foundations for these costs (or gains) and show how to learn the optimal auction without knowing the costs (or gains) a priori. \citet{AshlagiEL13} consider a mathematical model where there may be multiple search engines competing for users.
+They design good auctions to maximize long-term revenue assuming these costs are given. \citet{AshlagiEL13} consider a mathematical model where there may be multiple search engines competing for users.
 The user has a cost for user a search engine depending on a search cost and also their ``distance'' from a search engine.
 They study equilibria of search engines in this setting.
+In this paper, we use an MDP model to provide microfoundations for these costs (or gains) and show how to learn the optimal auction without knowing the costs (or gains) a priori.

-Another stream of related work includes the problem of dynamic mechanism design which has been heavily studied in the literature (e.g.~\cite{PS03, BergemannV10, AtheyS13, ChawlaDKS22, MirrokniLTZ16, MirrokniPRZ18, PavanST14, KakadeLN13}; see also the surveys ~\cite{BergemannS10, BergemannV19} and the references therein).
-Some of these works also consider an MDP setting \cite{KakadeLN13, PavanST14}.
+Another stream of related work includes the problem of dynamic mechanism design which has been heavily studied in the literature (e.g.~\cite{PS03, BergemannV10, AtheyS13, ChawlaDKS22, MirrokniLTZ16, MirrokniPRZ18, PavanST14, KakadeLN13}; see also the surveys ~\cite{BergemannS10, BergemannV19} and the references therein).\todo{However, these literatures are advertiser-based whereas ours is user-based.
+Also add Yang's comment below here.
+They assume advertisers are long-lived while we assume advertisers are short-lived.} Some of these works also consider an MDP setting \cite{KakadeLN13, PavanST14}.
 For example, \citet{KakadeLN13} consider a setting where the \emph{advertisers'} values evolve according to a Markov process, although their specific setting requires separability assumptions that do not capture our setting involving the user.
 A key differentiator between these sequences of works on dynamic mechanisms is that they assume the \emph{advertisers} are long-lived and they evolve over time, say via an MDP.
-Thus, the advertisers are assumed to satisfy a long-term incentive compatibility constraint which themselves resemble Bellman Equations (for example, see Section 2 of \cite{BergemannV19}).
-On the other hand, we assume that advertisers are short-lived and our model assumes that it is the \emph{user} that evolves over time.
+Thus, the advertisers are assumed to satisfy a long-term incentive compatibility constraint which themselves resemble Bellman Equations (for example, see Section 2 of \cite{BergemannV19}). \modifywww{On the other hand, we assume that advertisers are static\footnote{Our model doesn't require the advertisers are fixed at each round as long as we know the set of the advertisers.} and our model assumes that it is the \emph{user} that evolves over time}.
 As a result, we only need to guarantee that the auction is incentive compatible for each individual round which allows us to have a particularly clean characterization of the optimal mechanism.